 Lil Dicky is the viral rap sensation that people can’t get enough of.
-After his breakthrough hit ‘Freaky Friday’ featuring Chris Brown topped the charts around the world it only seemed necessary that he embarked on a world tour that saw his Australian and New Zealand shows selling out instantly.
-It is still uncertain whether the American rapper is serious or purposefully comedic with his witty and absurd delivery that will have you shocked and intrigued.
+After his breakthrough hit ‘Freaky Friday’ featuring Chris Brown topped the charts around the world, it only seemed necessary that he embarked on a world tour.
+It is still uncertain whether the American rapper is serious, or purposefully comedic with his witty and absurd delivery, but he will leave you shocked and intrigued all night.

 Check out the full gallery captured by Tam Cam Images HERE;